 • When reading, the dyslexic may put letters in the wrong order, reading felt as left, act as cat, reserve as reverse, expect as except.

-• He may put syllables in the wrong order, reading animal as ‘aminal’, enemy as ’emeny’.
+• They may put syllables in the wrong order, reading animal as ‘aminal’, enemy as ’emeny’.

-• He may put words in the wrong order, reading are there for there are.
+• They may put words in the wrong order, reading are there for there are.

 • The dyslexic may write letters in the wrong order, spelling Simon as ‘Siomn’, time as ‘tiem’, child as ‘chidl’.

-• He may omit letters, i.e. reading or writing cat for cart, wet for went, sing for string.
+• They may omit letters, i.e. reading or writing cat for cart, wet for went, sing for string.